 I went back to my old life because there were people who needed me, but it hurt to leave.
 I was different when I went back; kinder, but stronger.
 I tried to recreate a little of the serenity she had shown me in small ways.
 I made time to volunteer at a women’s shelter.
 I would surprise people with a meal, send anonymous get-well gifts, or help someone homebound with their errands.
 Instead of willing myself dead, I was willing myself to live.
 I wasn’t sure how to live happy, but I did my best and I’m still learning.

 I’m in my thirties now and her kindness still resonates in my life.
 She still inspires and motivates me.
 Without her influence, I wouldn’t be here today.

-The power of her kindness wasn’t grand or loud, it was quiet and steadfast.
+The power of her kindness wasn’t grand or loud; it was quiet and steadfast.
 The woman who changed my life passed away a few years after she helped me.
 I never had the chance to say goodbye.
-Small acts of kindness are way to honor her memory and an effort to make sure no one else goes so long without kindness in their lives.
+Small acts of kindness are my way of honoring her memory and an effort to make sure no one else goes so long without kindness in their lives.